Did You Know?

 The Blue Heeler is susceptible to health problems like hip dysplasia, infertility, pyometra, elbow dysplasia, arthritis, blindness, and progressive retinal atrophy.
 Dogs with merle coats carry recessive piebald alleles that give the coat the white coloration; these alleles can result in congenital hereditary deafness in the dog.
 The life expectancy of this breed is 11 to 13 years.

 The Australian Cattle Dog is a very enjoyable dog to have around.
-If you are willing to provide your pet with plenty of exercise and mental stimulation, and also want a dog that will be good at guarding, loyal, obedient, independent, and love you to no end, this is the perfect breed for you.
+If you active and are willing to provide your pet with plenty of exercise and mental stimulation, this is the perfect breed for you.